vm-mishchenko/whisper-service/worker/README.md

 # Whisper worker

 Worker is a long-running process that:
-- reads the next audio to transcribe from `AWS SQS` queue
+- reads the next audio to transcribe from `MongoDB` collection
 - transcribes audio using `whisper` binary
-- saves transcription into `MongoDB` Atlas cluster
+- saves transcription back into `MongoDB`

 ## Local development

 ### Set up
-- create AWS account
-- create AWS API keys
-- create SQS queue
 - install dependencies

 **Install nodejs dependencies**